IKI-Lab/auscultation_AI_noise_exp/README.md

-# Not a Matter of Trust: Increasing Complexity Drives Physician’s Reliance on Artificial Intelligence
+# Physicians Trust AI Less in Complex Cases, but Rely on It Just as Much

-This project is designed to conduct experiments for the paper **Not a Matter of Trust: Increasing Complexity Drives Physician’s Reliance on Artificial Intelligence**.
+This project is designed to conduct experiments for the paper **Physicians Trust AI Less in Complex Cases, but Rely on It Just as Much**.
 It uses PyQt5 for the graphical user interface (GUI) to guide participants through the experiment.

 ## Project Structure